Jikazu/gabbosh-travelblog/README.md

   - The text in the project also comes from me.

 ### Acknowledgements
-  - The tutor support team at Code Institute for their support.

   - My Code Institute Mentor for feedback and suggestions.
   - The Code Institute Slack community.